frePPLe/frepple/doc/user-guide/model-reference/operations.rst

-                                           records: if an operation has only a single operation-material with a positive quantity then we use its item as the item of the operation. location               location          | Location of the operation.
+                                           records: if an operation has only a single operation-material with a positive quantity then we use its item as the item of the operation. location               location          Location of the operation.

+                                         The working hours and holidays for the operation are calculated as the intersection of:

+                                         - the availability calendar of the operation.
+                                         - the availability calendar of the operation's location.
+                                         - the availability calendar of all resources loaded by the operation.
+                                         - the availability calendar of the location of all resources loaded by the operation.

-                                         | Default is null.
+                                         Default is null.

+available              calendar          A calendar specifying the working hours for the operation.

-                                         | The working hours and holidays for the operation are
+                                         The working hours and holidays for the operation are calculated as the intersection of:

+                                         - the availability calendar of the operation.
+                                         - the availability calendar of the operation's location.
+                                         - the availability calendar of all resources loaded by the operation.
+                                         - the availability calendar of the location of all resources loaded by the operation.

+                                         Default is null.

-                                           taken from the 'available' calendar of the location. effective_start        dateTime          Date when the operation becomes valid. effective_end          dateTime          Date when the operation becomes valid. priority               integer           | Priority of this operation to produce the specified item.
+effective_start        dateTime          Date when the operation becomes valid.

+effective_end          dateTime          Date when the operation becomes valid.

+priority               integer           Priority of this operation to produce the specified item.

-                                         | This is useful when there are multiple operations
-                                           producing the same item-location, or the same item-location can also be replenished with :doc:`purchase orders<item-suppliers>` and/or :doc:`distribution orders<item-distributions>`.
+                                         This is useful when there are multiple operations producing the same item-location, or the same item-location can also be replenished with :doc:`purchase orders<item-suppliers>` and/or :doc:`distribution orders<item-distributions>`.

-                                         | When the priority is 0, the operation is not actively used
+                                         When the priority is 0, the operation is not actively used during planning.

-                                           during planning.
-description            string            Free format description. category               string            Free format category. subcategory            string            Free format subcategory. fence                  duration          | Time window from the current date of the plan during
+description            string            Free format description.

+category               string            Free format category.

+subcategory            string            Free format subcategory.

+fence                  duration          Time window from the current date of the plan during
                                          which all operationplans are expected to be frozen/released.

-                                         | When the 'FENCE' constraint is enabled in the solver, it
-                                           won’t create any new operation plans in this time fence.
+                                         When the 'FENCE' constraint is enabled in the solver, it won't create any new operation plans in this time fence.
-                                           Only the externally supplied and locked operationplans will then exist in this time window. size_minimum           positive double   | A minimum quantity for operationplans.
+                                         Only the externally supplied and locked operationplans will then exist in this time window.

-                                         | The default value is 1.
+size_minimum           positive double   A minimum quantity for operationplans.

-                                         | A request for a lower, non-zero quantity will be rounded up.
+                                         A request for a lower, non-zero quantity will be rounded up.

+                                         The default value is 1.

-size_minimum_calendar  calendar          | A calendar to define the minimum size of operationplans
+size_minimum_calendar  calendar          A calendar to define the minimum size of operationplans
                                          when this value varies over time.
 The end date of the operationplan determines which date we use as lookup in the calendar.

-                                         | If both the size_minimum and size_minimum_calendar are
+                                         If both the size_minimum and size_minimum_calendar are specified, we use the highest value.

-                                           specified, we use the highest value. size_multiple          positive double   A lotsize quantity for operationplans. size_maximum           positive double   | The maximum quantity for operationplans.
+size_multiple          positive double   A lotsize quantity for operationplans. size_maximum           positive double   | The maximum quantity for operationplans.
                                          | Note that this value limits the size of individual